 - Transportation Costs

-3 Best Tips for Disney on a Budget
+3 Best Tips for Planning a Trip to Disney World on a Budget

 - Plan during the off-season.
 This will save you money on transportation, accommodations, and even ticket prices.